andreberg/SphinxDoc.tmbundle/README.markdown

 For the time being I recommed using this bundle with `Python 2.6`
 or `Python 2.7`.

+# Execution Model

+  This sections explains what's going on behind the scenes whenever
+  something (a command or script) is executed.
+It attempts to address
+  the following situation(s):

+  - A command doesn't work
+  - Python or one of the pre-requisites isn't found
+  - I have Python 2.7.
+Why is it using Python 2.5.4?

+The cause for any such problem is usually the same.
+It has to do with
+TextMate's execution model and will be explained in the following sections.

+## Shebang, PATH, and Shell Variables

+  This bundle makes heavy use of Python, Ruby, and (bash) Shell scripts.
+  Because of this, it requires that you have setup TextMate in a way that
+  your preferred Python and Ruby installations will be used for executing
+  these scripts.

+  In this section I want to give you an overview of the mechanisms
+  TextMate uses to resolve search paths and in which order.

+  There are three ingredients relevant to this story:

+  1. Shebang notation (e.g. `#!/usr/bin/ruby`)
+  2. `PATH`
+  3. Shell Variables (`TM_PYTHON`, `TM_RUBY`)

+When TextMate executes a script it probes the first line of it and looks for
+  a shebang notation.
+If a shebang construct is encountered it will then run the
+  script using the executable pointed to by the shebang line.

+  If a shebang construct is not encountered, or if TextMate needs to resolve a
+  relative path it will search certain paths on the system, including paths
+  provided by the `PATH` variable (recommended reading: TextMate Help, section
+  8.2 - "Search Path").

+  If you want TextMate to execute a Python or Ruby script and none of the
+  mechanisms explained earlier apply, you can set a shell variable that points
+  to the interpreter executable involved.
+For example on my system I set up
+  TextMate so that the shell variable `TM_PYTHON` points to `/usr/local/bin/python`

+  It is also worth pointing out that a PATH modified in your `~/.bashrc` or
+  `~/.bash_profile` will not be used.
+The only place to have a modified `PATH`
+  count for Mac OS X GUI applications is by setting it in the environment plist
+  at `~/.MacOSX/environment.plist`.

+  Personally I am in favor of setting the `PATH` via `Preferences` → `Advanced`
+  → `Shell Variables` because it restricts the effects of the modified `PATH`
+  to TextMate only.

+  An important point here is the order in which resolving occurs:

+  A shebang line trumps inferred execution by resolving from `PATH` which trumps
+  interpreters found via shell variables.

+## Implications

+  The implications for this bundle are then, that you need to have your Python
+  installation, with pre-requisites mentioned in section Requirements, be found
+  in the `PATH` or have a `TM_PYTHON` shell variable that boints to the Python
+  interpreter of the Python installation that has these pre-requisites.

+# Command Names

+  Because Sphinx is (in its core) an extension to `reStructuredText`,
+  it makes sense to give you the option of feeding your source text
+  into either of the two builders.

+  To get you oriented for browsing the command menu of this bundle,
+  assume that Sphinx is used by default, unless indicated otherwise.

+  Whenever you see a command name with an "`RST`" acronym in it, you can
+  be sure it is instead run through a `docutils` converter like `rst2html.py`.

+  The "Preview…" line of commands, for example, used this scheme.

+  `Preview File as RST`, as you'd expect, uses `rst2html.py`, as does
+  its cousin `Preview File as RST in Browser`.
+The third command,
+  however, has been titled `Preview Selected Text using Sphinx` not just
+  for extra clarity but to illustrate the point that the previewed text
+  is fed into Sphinx directly, via Python code connection, as opposed
+  to being a product of `sphinx-build`.

 # Syntax

 Information about `reStructuredText (RST)` can be found [here][RST].